Class News 1962-1968

-I live in Eagle River, Alaska, and have been happily retired from teaching for 9 years.
-I work part time in a women's clothing store along with quite a few other retired
+I live in Eagle River, Alaska, and have been happily retired from teaching for nine years.
+I work part time in a women's clothing store, along with quite a few other retired

 I attended Brent School, Baguio, Philippines before enrolling at AIS.
 I know a few students who attended both AIS and Brent and would like to reach out to any other alumni who attended both schools.
 Brent will observe its Centennial in 2009.
 We are current seeking Brentonians including alumni, former students, faculty, parents, and sponsors.
 When Saigon was evacuated, many students enrolled at Brent.
 Read more from Marcia.

-I just saw the newsletter online by accident tonight and couldn't believe the only person for 1965 was someone I knew well [Cherie Studwell Lazaroff].
-I have been living in Portland, Oregon since 1966.
+I just saw the website by accident tonight and couldn't believe the only person for 1965, Cherie Studwell Lazaroff, was someone I knew well.
+I have been living in Portland, Oregon, since 1966.
 I am married with three children and about to be a Grandma for the first time!
 Read more from Rudi.

 Cherie and David Lazaroff, '65, Tom Studwell, '67, Kathy Studwell Sabino,